 Altus Group (based out of Toronto) calculated that Canadians spent more than $80 billion on home improvement projects in 2020.
 This makes sense on many levels.
 Here’s why.

 We’re spending more time at home (even me!), so you start paying attention to the small repair jobs that have been left idle for too long.
-Or your needs out of your home have likely changed.
+Or your needs outside of your home have likely changed.
 You may have needed to convert that guest room into a home office or a gym (like my daughter Sherry).

 Remember though- first spend your money on things that need to be FIXED around the house.
 Your new kitchen cabinets can wait.
 Your leaky roof cannot.